roualdes/bridgestan/docs/languages.rst

 All language interfaces expose the same core functionality from the :doc:`C API <./languages/c-api>`.

-Additional "quality of life" features such as the ability to download BridgeStan's source code automatically or compile models from inside the language (rather than manually calling :command:`make`) are available on a best-effort basis.
+Additional "quality of life" features are available on a best-effort basis.
-If you are missing these features in your favorite language, we would welcome a `contribution <https://github.com/roualdes/bridgestan/blob/main/CONTRIBUTING.md>`__!
+If you are missing a feature from one interface in your favorite language, we would welcome a `contribution <https://github.com/roualdes/bridgestan/blob/main/CONTRIBUTING.md>`__!

 .. toctree::